astroartics/Msc_Project_2025/README.md

 ### Project Description :
 - Things to prove :
   1) Is the anti-offset useful?
-  2) If yes, what is the good value for the anti-offset within the range 0 to 1 (as the matrix has to be shrinked)?
+  2) If yes, what is the good value for the anti-offset within the range 0 to 1 (as the matrix has to be shrunk)?
      -  Values of anti-offset that have already been tested : 0.2, 0.3, that is a 20-30% reduced matrix.

 ### Approach :